deathworlders/online/content/books/deathworlders/chapter-08-alternatives.md

 Once the lights were on, it wasn't hard to find the TV remote: it was placed carefully on the bed, exactly where a traveller checking in for the night would see it.
 Terri dropped her bags, picked it up and channel surfed, pausing when she recognised a famous mustached physicist.

-"*...thing I don't get is that this... shield, barrier, whatever, is supposed to stop things from moving through it, right?*"
+*"...thing I don't get is that this... shield, barrier, whatever, is supposed to stop things from moving through it, right?"*

 "*That's right, yes.*"